TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/UsingPhpdoc/Index.rst

 TYPO3 requires that each class, function and method be documented with phpDoc.
-For information on phpDoc use for classes declarations see “Class information block” on page 12.
+For information on phpDoc use for classes declarations see "Class information block" on page 12.

-Note that the @authortag should  **not** be used in function or method phpDoc comment blocks – only at class level – because it is too liable to change frequently and authors would accumulate indefinitely.git blameis enough for tracking changes.
+Note that the @author tag should  **not** be used in function or method phpDoc comment blocks – only at class level – because it is too liable to change frequently and authors would accumulate indefinitely. git blame is enough for tracking changes.

 Function information block